rachelAtFlatiron/EAST-SE-041023-Phase-2-React/README.md

 - [ ] Define the term “lifting state”
 - [ ] Recognize the pattern for changing state in a parent component from a child component
 - [ ] Explain the role that callback functions play in changing parent state
-- [ ] Observe how we can render reusable components that invokes different callback functions after an event
 - [ ] Recognize destructured props and how to work with them

 ### Lecture Topics:
 - Callback functions as props
 - Changing parent state
-- Reusing components w/ different behaviors

 ***
 ## 4. React Forms